Information

 Why did WHO designate Costa Blanca South as one of the world’s healthiest places?

 The World Health Organization (WHO) has named the southern part of Costa Blanca as one of the world’s healthiest climates.
-With around 320 sunny days per year, a unique microclimate and temperatures between 18-25°C all year round, it is perhaps not surprising that tens of thousands of foreigners have chosen to buy property here.
+With around 320 sunny days per year, a unique microclimate and temperatures between 18-25°C all year round, it is perhaps not surprising that tens of thousands have chosen to buy property here.

 The unique microclimate is due to a perfect combination of geography and nature.
 The mountain range along the coast acts as a barrier against cold from the interior, while the Mediterranean and the large salt lakes around Torrevieja create stable humidity and temperature.